Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-Our (included) LATAM Airlines flight from Lima to Cusco takes care of getting us into the mountains in style.
+Our included LATAM Airlines flight from Lima to Cusco takes care of getting us into the mountains in style.
 The ticket includes one carry-on, one personal item/backpack, and one checked bag per traveler.
-Sit by the window if you can as the approach into Cusco over the Andes is awe-inspiriing.
+The approach into Cusco over the Andes is awe-inspiriing.

 -